-I am a filmmaker, writer and cultural anthropologist, currently finishing an interdisciplinary Phd in Anthropology, Film and Cultural Studies, between Concordia University (Montreal) and the EHESS (Paris).
-As a qualitative UX Researcher I research humans and human behaviour to learn how to create impactful products and experiences.
+I am a filmmaker, writer and cultural anthropologist, currently finishing an interdisciplinary Phd in Anthropology and film, between Concordia University (Montreal) and the EHESS (Paris).
+As a qualitative UX Researcher, I study people and communities to understand how to make technology meet their needs.

-My Phd research interests encompass visual and digital ethnography, digital and material culture, sensory ethnography, narrative cartography, and “history from below”.
+My Phd research interests encompass visual and digital ethnography, sensory ethnography, narrative cartography, and “history from below”.

 As a filmmaker I have always been interested in exploring peripheral communities and perspectives, and am inspired by notions of making the "invisible" visible.
 I have made a few short films and have paused on working on my first feature film until my Phd is submitted, although it has won numerous awards in development, and is being produced by Ziad Touma of Couzin Films in Montreal.
 I am a graduate of the Canadian Film Centre's Cineplex Entertainment Program (2016), Berlinale Talents (2014) and the Torino Film Lab and Dubai International Film Festival's Interchange program (2011).